choldgraf/choldgraf.github.io/_sources/blog/2022/orcid-auto-update.md.txt

 date: "2022-11-19"
 ---

-# Automatically updating my publications page with ORCID
+# Automatically updating my publications page with ORCID and doi.org

 For a while I've had a hand-crafted `.bibtex` file stored locally for [my `publications/` page](../../publications.md).
 However, manually updating local text file is a pain to remember, especially since there are many services out there that automatically track new publications.